ithirzty/bah-graphics/README.md

 - `.getInnerSize() [uint,uint]` returns the size of the space occupied by its children.
 - `.remove()` removes an element.
 - `.addElement(elem uiElement*)` adds an element as child.
+- `.addElementNoRedraw(elem uiElement*)` adds an element as child but does not trigger a redraw of the element.
+This can be used to insert multiple elements and then calling .redraw().
 - `.redrawIn(ms uint)` schedules a redraw in x miliseconds (for animation).
 - `.redraw()` immediate redraw